Preston Mommsen: Education

 Mommsen attended Hilton College in KwaZulu-Natal.
 Here he was not only a member of the 1st XI cricket team but also of the 1st XV rugby team and went on to represent South Africa School Boys for both sports.
 In 2006 Preston went on a cricket and rugby scholarship to Gordonstoun School in Moray, Scotland for the summer and winter terms.
 During this time he became the first school boy to score 1000 runs in that season.
 It was while he was at Gordonstoun that he got the chance to play for Kent 2nds.

 Cricketing career

 Early career

 Mommsen had a brief spell at Kent but only managed to make two appearances for the county's 2nd team.
 After leaving Gordonstoun (attended by HRH Prince Charles, Zara Phillips & Peter Phillips), Preston moved permanently to Scotland, living in Edinburgh.
-It was here that he started playing for Carlton.
+It was here that he started playing for Heriot’s CC, then Carlton, and now makes the odd appearance for Grange CC.
 After four years living in Edinburgh he qualified for the Scottish National Team and was subsequently called up in June 2010 after impressing at club level.